jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 This note is about three points.

 First, the usual split is a false dichotomy.
-Autoregressive and diffusion methods can coexist in the same generative system, because the labels mix together several different choices: representation, training objective, and inference procedure.
+Autoregressive and diffusion methods can coexist in the same generative system.
+The split makes it sound as if we are choosing between two fixed packages, when in practice the pieces can be recombined.

 Second, flow maps point to a better way to build fast continuous-domain generators.
 If the sampler needs to make a large jump, the model should be given